Semiparametric bivariate extreme-value copulas: Method

 for some regularization hyper-parameter $\lambda \geq 0$.
-The square norm term involving $p_{\bm{\theta}}''$ is the linearized curvature of the spline: a simplified non-intrinsic form of the curvature that can be expressed as a covariant tensor ${\bm{\theta}}^T \Omega \bm{\theta}$, where $\Omega = (\Omega_{ij}) = (\int_0^1 Z_i'' Z_j'')$.
-As can be seen from Figure~\eqref{fig:zb-spline-basis}, especially if the dimension of the basis is large, splines may exhibit complex shapes prone to overfitting.
-Penalizing the curvature is the proposed method in~\cite{Machalova2020} in the context of compositional data regression, but has also been successfully applied in semiparametric copula models~\cite{HernandezLobato2011}.
-For $\lambda = 0$, regularization is turned off, retrieving the usual log-likelihood.
+The square norm term involving $p_{\bm{\theta}}''$ is the linearized curvature of the spline: a simplified non-intrinsic form of the curvature that can be expressed as a covariant tensor ${\bm{\theta}}^{\top} \Omega \bm{\theta}$, where $\Omega = (\Omega_{ij}) = (\int_0^1 Z_i'' Z_j'')$.
+Splines may exhibit complex shapes prone to overfitting, as shown in \figurename~\eqref{fig:zb-spline-basis}.
+Penalizing the curvature is the proposed method in~\cite{Machalova2020} in the context of compositional data regression. \citeauthor{HernandezLobato2011} applied this approach in semiparametric copula models before~\cite{HernandezLobato2011}.
+Taking $\lambda = 0$ removes regularization, retrieving the usual log-likelihood.

-From a Bayesian perspective, maximizing~\eqref{eq:loss-function} is equivalent to obtaining the maximum a posteriori (MAP) estimator of $\bm{\theta}$ from dataset $\mathcal{D}$ applying an exponentially distributed prior on the spline curvature with rate parameter $\lambda$.
-In the Bayesian approach we can more generally analyze the distribution of $\bm{\theta}$ to assess multimodality and variability and, overall, the posterior mean is preferred to the MAP estimator.

-Estimating the parameters of such a model poses some important challenges.
-First and foremost, the evaluation alone of the resulting Pickands function from a parameter vector and a single argument implies several non-trivial operations, most notably the integral and affine transformations~\eqref{eq:williamson} and~\eqref{eq:rotation}, respectively.
-Although they can be accurately applied, from a numerical standpoint, they are time-consuming, which may hinder the overall estimation process.
-Therefore, we propose key approximations at each step.
+Estimating the parameters of such a model poses some challenges.
+Evaluating the resulting \gls{pf} from a parameter vector and a single argument implies several non-trivial operations, most notably the integral and affine transformations~\eqref{eq:williamson} and~\eqref{eq:rotation}.
+These steps can be applied with near-perfect accuracy, with proper algorithms and without time constraints.
+However, in an iterative optimization, time is scarce.
+Therefore, we propose critical approximations at each step that trade some accuracy off for processing speed without compromising the overall stability.
+The effectiveness of our proposal will be thoroughly tested in a \gls{ss} in Section~\ref{sec:results}.